-- The School's policy for determining that a student has satisfied the requirements for graduation shall be consistent with the provisions of the Renewal Application, and Florida law. - 2.
-The adoption of courses that are currently not offered at the School and/or courses that were not part of the School's educational program design/curriculum at the time the Renewal Application was approved and/or courses not on the Sponsor-approved list require Sponsor approval.
-Such requests shall be submitted to the Sponsor following the Sponsor's procedures and time lines for course adoption and such approval shall be timely provided and not be unreasonably withheld.
+The School's policy for determining that a student has satisfied the requirements for graduation shall be consistent with the provisions of the Renewal Application, and Florida law.

-3. Schools that serve students in grade 12 shall annually notify parents in writing the accreditation status of the school and the implications of non-accreditation, if applicable.
-The notification may be provided in the parent handbook
+- 2. The adoption of courses that are currently not offered at the School and/or courses not listed in the Renewal Application and/or courses not on the Sponsor-approved list require Sponsor approval.
+Such requests shall be submitted to the Sponsor following the Sponsor's procedures and time lines for course adoption. - 3.
+Schools that serve students in grade 12 shall annually notify parents in writing the accreditation status of the school and the implications of non-accreditation, if applicable.
+The notification may be provided in the parent handbook.